giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

 This YAML example defines the same thin-walled closed-cell polygon in both reference sections, `S0` and `S1`, at `z = 0.0` and `z = 10.0`.

 The polygon is tagged as `@cell`, has weight `1.0`, and is described by a single ordered vertex sequence that contains both the outer and inner loops.
 The outer loop is a `3 x 3` rectangle written in counter-clockwise (CCW) order and explicitly closed by repeating the point `[2.0, 3.0]`.
-The inner loop is written in clockwise (CW) order, offset inward by about `0.1`, and is also explicitly closed by repeating the point `[2.1, 3.0]`.
+The inner loop is written in clockwise (CW) order, and is also explicitly closed by repeating the point `[2.1, 3.0]`.
 Using the same polygon name in `S0` and `S1` preserves the correspondence between the two sections and defines a prismatic thin-walled cell along the element length.

 ```
 CSF: